jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 If `MRCISD_prog=GAMESS` or PSI4, only (1) is supported.
 The Davidson correction energy will also be printed.

 If `MRCISD_prog=Molpro`, only (2) is supported.
 The Davidson correction energy will also be printed.
-Note that the MRCIC program of Molpro will be called to perform ic-MRCISD.
+Note that the `MRCIC` program of Molpro will be called to perform ic-MRCISD.
 This ic-MRCISD is not exactly identical to that of OpenMolcas, so their electronic energies are different with (but close to) each other.
 If you want to compare (relative) electronic energies of two molecules using ic-MRCISD method, please choose the same type, i.e. both using Molpro or both using OpenMolcas.

+## 4.4.18 MRCISDT_prog
+Specify the program for performing an MRCISDT calculation. `MRCISDT_prog` can be OpenMolcas(default), Dalton, PSI4 and GAMESS.
+No Davidson correction will be provided, and only uncontracted MRCISDT is supported.
+The Davidson size-consistency correction is not supported.

-## 4.4.18 MRMP2_prog
+## 4.4.19 MRMP2_prog
-Specify the program for performing MRMP2 calculation.
+Specify the program for performing an MRMP2 calculation.
 Only GAMESS is supported and this is the default.

-## 4.4.19 MCPDFT_prog
+## 4.4.20 MCPDFT_prog
 Specify the program for performing a MC-PDFT calculation.
 Supported programs are OpenMolcas(default)/PySCF/GAMESS.
 If you use `MCPDFT_prog=PySCF`, you need to install [pyscf-forge](https://github.com/pyscf/pyscf-forge).

 Note that if the active space is larger than (15,15), the MC-PDFT will be automatically switched to DMRG-PDFT.
 In this special case you need to install the QCMaquis package if you use the default `MCPDFT_prog`, i.e. OpenMolcas.
 If you use `MCPDFT_prog=PySCF` in this case, you need to install Block.
 DMRG-PDFT is not supported in GAMESS currently.

 Also note that in GAMESS, the MC-PDFT is only supported for version >= 2019(R2), and currently it can only be run in serial.

-## 4.4.20 CtrType
+## 4.4.21 CtrType
 Specify the contraction type of the MRCISD method.
 The default value is 0.
 When you specify the MRCISD method and the `MRCISD_prog`, you must assign an integer for this variable, where

-1 for uncontracted MRCISD
+1 for uc-MRCISD
 2 for ic-MRCISD
 3 for FIC-MRCISD.

 Generally, the ic- and FIC-MRCISD methods are recommended.
 See [here](./chap5-1.html#513-mrcisdq-calculation-of-the-ground-state) for more explanations of MRCISD computations.
 If your calculation involves Cartesian-type basis functions, then you cannot use FIC-MRCISD in ORCA.
 In such case, you can choose ic-MRCISD in OpenMolcas instead.

-## 4.4.21 MaxM
+## 4.4.22 MaxM
 Specify the bond dimension MaxM in DMRG-related calculations.
 The default values is 1000 (e.g. `MaxM=1000`).
 When maxM increases, the DMRG-CASCI energy will become closer to the CASCI energy, but the computational cost increases as well.
 The value 1000 is suitable for common cases.
 But do check whether it is valid for your system.
 For example, three computations using different MaxM (e.g. 500, 1000, 1500) may be conducted to study whether the energy converges with MaxM.

-## 4.4.22 hardwfn
+## 4.4.23 hardwfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
 By specifying `hardwfn`, `automr` will add extra keywords into the CAS input files to ensure a better convergence.
 Note that normally you do not need this keyword, and it is useless if you specify other programs as the CAS solver.

-## 4.4.23 crazywfn
+## 4.4.24 crazywfn
 This option can only be applied to CASCI/CASSCF calculations using PySCF, OpenMolcas, GAMESS or PSI4.
 By specifying `crazywfn`, `automr` will add extra keywords (more than those of `hardwfn`) into the CAS input files to ensure a better convergence.
 Note that